POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Results

 \subsection{Q4: How does the strength of the regularization affect the performance?}

 A hyperparameter of our method is the strength $\alpha$ of our regularization, see \cref{eq:polter_loss}.
-As a natural choice, we set this to $1.0$ in our preceding evaluations.
-To study the sensitivity of this hyperparameter, we evaluated \polter with different settings on a set of representative \url{} algorithms.
+We set this to $1.0$ in our preceding evaluations as a natural choice.
+To study the sensitivity of this hyperparameter, we evaluated \polter with different settings on a set of representative \ac{URL} algorithms.

 In \cref{fig:results_alpha_sweep}, we present the performance of the \polter regularized variants of \ac{ProtoRL}, \ac{RND} and \ac{CIC} over different values of $\alpha$.
 The results show a robust performance of \polter with its default $\alpha = 1.0$, i.e., \polter performs better or is on par compared to not using \polter ($\alpha= 0.0$).
-On average $\alpha=1.0$ seems to be the best choice.
-Nevertheless, the performance of \polter can be further improved if it is tuned depending on the task and algorithm at hand.
+On average, $\alpha=1.0$ seems to be the best choice.
+Nevertheless, the performance of our method can be further improved if it is tuned depending on the task and algorithm.
 In the Jaco domain, a higher regularization helps \ac{RND} but might be detrimental for \ac{ProtoRL}.
-We hypothesize that this is due to increasingly extreme pretraining policies of \ac{RND} that are dampened via \polter which is helpful for the tasks in this domain.
-For \ac{CIC}, the regularization of \polter has minor effect or even degrades the performance in the locomotion domains.
-However, a stronger regularization up to a certain value significantly improves the performance on Jaco.
-This also shows that \polter should be tuned to the domain and demonstrates the trade-off between a good prior for finetuning and an attenuated exploration if the regularization is too strong.
+We hypothesize that this is due to increasingly extreme pretraining policies of \ac{RND} that are dampened via \polter, which is helpful for the tasks in this domain.
+For \ac{CIC}, the regularization of \polter has a minor effect or even degrades the performance in the locomotion domains.
+As \citet{laskinCICContrastiveIntrinsic2022} noted, locomotion requires a high-entropy pretraining policy that explores the environment well. \polter is indifferent to the skill vector used by the \ac{CIC} policy in each episode.
+So the ensemble contains different skill vectors that are likely to suggest different actions, which partly cancel each other and reduce the exploration.

+However, a stronger regularization up to a certain value significantly improves the performance on Jaco, as it does not require much exploration to perform well.
+This demonstrates the trade-off between a good prior for finetuning and an attenuated exploration if the regularization is too strong.
+It also shows that \polter should be tuned to the domain.